-Song of the summer season is officially over in the Northern hemisphere, thank you all for coming.
-Now, as the nights draw in and people romanticize both the death of most outdoor plants and a hike in their energy bills, parts of the music industry are starting to account for the best music of the year.
+Song of the summer season is officially over in the northern hemisphere, thank you all for coming.
+Now, as the nights draw in and people romanticise both the death of most outdoor plants and a hike in their energy bills, parts of the music industry are starting to account for the best music of the year.
 Enter the sweet sound of an Ed Sheeran ballad.
-Unsurprisingly, the godfather of UK mom-pop is up for "song of the year" for the third year running, at an industry gala tonight called the BMI London Awards—which, despite its name, acknowledges the track by a UK or European act streamed the most on American radio and TV.
+Unsurprisingly, the godfather of UK mum-pop is up for ‘song of the year’ for the third year running, at an industry gala tonight called the BMI London Awards – which, despite its name, acknowledges the track by a UK or European act streamed the most on American radio and TV.
 Obviously, Sheeran’s nominated for “Shape of You.”

 Also up for the award are a load of songs you'll have heard playing in the background somewhere, without a doubt: James Arthur with “Say You Won’t Let Go,” Zedd and Alessia Cara’s “Stay,” Kygo and Selena Gomez with “It Ain’t Me,” and “I Feel It Coming” by The Weeknd and Daft Punk.
 But does this chart-heavy mix reflect what people in 2018 are actually listening to?
 From pop fans to those praying the never have to endure a Calvin Harris-engineered chorus again, we asked a bunch of you what you’ve had on repeat this year.

-Alex, 18, student: I'm not mainstream at all.
+I'm not mainstream at all.
 Well, actually, I kind of am I suppose.
-I tend to listen to rap, hip-hop, gangsta rap and some pop, and my favorite acts are Anderson .Paak and Logic.
+I tend to listen to rap, hip-hop, gangsta rap and some pop, and my favourite acts are Anderson .Paak and Logic.
 I was chatting to my flatmates about what we thought probably got streamed the most, and they said “In My Feelings” by Drake because of the dance, and “One Kiss” by Calvin Harris and Dua Lipa, but I couldn’t tell you what the second one sounds like.
 I actually really enjoyed the latest Eminem album.
 My most played track at the moment is "The Ringer," the first one on the album, and I honestly think it’s really great.
 I had no idea it had got such bad reviews, actually.
 I’ve also listened to “God’s Plan” by Drake loads, NxWorries, Brockhampton and XXXtentacion, though not so much lately.
-I tend to find all of my music on Spotify and social media like Twitter—I don’t think I’ve ever bought or read a music magazine and I was a bit too young for the whole NME era.
-As bad as it sounds, me and my friends are just always on our phones.
+I tend to find all of my music on Spotify and social media like Twitter – I don’t think I’ve ever bought or read a music magazine and I was a bit too young for the whole NME era.
+As bad as it sounds, me and my friends are just always on our phones. – Alex, 18, student

 "Ariana Grande’s ‘God Is a Woman,’ which is weird cos I didn’t really like her before this album"